AidenDymott/ASP-Assignment-Resit/ASP - RESIT/Task_One/readMe.md

 ![T1 P1 code/running](t1prof.png)

+To compile and run this part of the code use clang++ main_p1.cpp context.o -o prog and then run it with ./prog

 ## Part Two

 The second part of task 1 was to make it so that control could be switched to another function that is acting as a fiber,